-Two new dormitories, one for women and the other for men, are now in the process of construction.
-It is expected that they will be ready for occupancy before the end of the year.
-These two buildings face on Chestnut street and stand in the grove of trees at the west end of the old campus.
-When completed, the halls will house 200 students and permit each individual to have a room to himself.
-Each room will be furnished with study-table and bookcase, chairs, dresser, mirror, bedstead, and mattress.
-Students are expected to furnish towels and bed clothing.
-Attractive living rooms where students may lounge and read, reception rooms where they may receive callers, spacious dining rooms, modern kitchen and service rooms are included in this group.
+Two new dormitories, one for women and one for men, provide accommodations for 200 students and permit each individual to have a room to himself.
+These two buildings face Chestnut Street and stand in the grove of trees at the west end of the old campus.
+Each room is furnished with a desk, chairs, rug, dresser, bedstead, and mattress.
+Sheets, towels and one blanket, are furnished by the University.
+Attractive living rooms where students may lounge and read, reception rooms where they may receive callers, spacious dining rooms, modern kitchen and service rooms, are included in this group.